ialbert/bio/md/bio-json.md

-## JSON representation {#json}
+# Convert to JSON {#bio-json}

 `bio` obtains data from NCBI and transforms it into an internal, simpler format.

-You would only need to process this format to provide functionality that is not yet offered in `bio`
+One would only need to process this format to provide functionality that is not yet offered in `bio`

 ### Get a dataset